-In the second part of the interview with Halina Szpilman, talks about her husband’s, Władysław Szpilman, time in hiding during the war and his success as both a writer of classical and pop music after the war.
-Click here to read the first part of this interview.
+In the second part of the interview with Halina Szpilman, talks about her husband's, Władysław Szpilman, time in hiding during the war and his success as both a writer of classical and pop music after the war.

 Filip Mazurczak: We are marking the 70th anniversary of the outbreak of the Warsaw Uprising.
 Over the past seven decades, Poles have been debating whether or not the insurrection was warranted, or whether it just led to the wanton spilling of human blood.
 Your husband, Władysław Szpilman, was in hiding in Warsaw when the city was razed to the ground.
 Did he ever have a position on whether the Uprising was necessary or not?